AndreasErikLundmark/MultiClients-ChatServer/README.md

-# Java Multi-Client Chat Server with JavaFX GUI
+# Java Multi-Client Chat Server

 This project consists of a **Java chat server** capable of handling multiple clients, built using **Java threads** and **sockets**.
 The server features a simple **JavaFX GUI** for easy interaction and management, while the client is run in the console, more for demonstration purpose.